-Opioid use puts your patient at risk for dependence, addiction, and overdose
+Opioid use puts your patients at risk for dependence, addiction, and overdose.

 This brochure offers helpful, reliable information for your patients.